What is better than a mind map? Two minds… mapped… (that fell apart).

 Coggle only give you three private diagrams which should be plenty for a student to have active at once (I would download them as PDFs to archive them when you are done) but If you would like to have several mind maps saved in Coggle then you will likely have to upgrade to the “Awesome” plan for $50 a year.

-If you download your mindmap, both the PDF and PNG will are watermarked and rasterized images.
+If you download your mindmap, both the PDF and PNG will be watermarked and rasterized images.
 Don’t plan on making high quality or large prints of Coggle mind maps.

 Even with the limitations of Coggle, the design, usability, and the free feature set I still think Coggle.it is the best technology I have found for making collaborative mind maps.